tnemgua/CTF/tools/README.md

 Any scripts or tools which can be reused across multiple targets go in here.
 Preface the script name with a relevant title i.e XSS - bruteforce.py
+___
+TODO: Restructure this entire repository after the weekend